Written Publications

 Read More »

-Ecoversities Writers Fellowship 2023
+Ecoversities Storytellers Fellowship 2023

 by Priyanka Modi In a world often defined by material pursuits, a powerful and transformative force transcends boundaries, cultures, and generations – the gift culture.
 This beautiful tapestry of selfless giving, compassion, and genuine human connection can create profound change, not only in individual lives but in the fabric of our communities and societies.
 Through